dahnaahn3/Pawgress/journals/dahna_ahn.md

 Ah ha moment: The outlet tag should be used in parent route elements to render their child route elements.
 ]

+## May 25 2023
+[Today, I worked on:
+- Adding static pages onto the main page
+- Creating an about the team page

+Ah ha moment: The outlet tag should be used in parent route elements to render their child route elements.
+]